Schedule of English courses can be found at Browse Courses

-This seminar fulfills the capstone requirement for English majors.
+This seminar fulfills the capstone requirement for Writing, Rhetoric and Media Studies, & English majors.
 The specific topic of the seminar will be determined by the instructor, but all capstone seminars are summative, providing students with an opportunity to reflect on their development and direction at the end of their undergraduate experience.
-Toward that end, students will undertake a semester-long project, tied to the seminar topic, but providing opportunities for students to reflect critically on the text they are producing and to participate in conversations that extend the project beyond the classroom.
-This course may be taken to fulfill other upper-division electives and requirements, with advisor approval, instead of as a capstone seminar.
+Toward that end, students will undertake a semester-long project, tied to the seminar topic, but providing opportunities for students to reflect critical on the text they are producing and to participate in conversations that extend the project beyond the classroom.
+This course may be taken to fulfill other upper-division requirements and electives, with advisor approval, instead of as a capstone seminar.

 Readings, conferences, reports and a research paper/ semester portfolio under the direction of a faculty member.
 The student defines the topic and schedule of activities in consultation with a faculty mentor.

 ENG 199: Writing in Service and Professional Settings, 1 to 3 credit hrs.

 Internship in Writing (one to three credits): This course provides students the opportunity to use, develop, extend and reflect upon their writing.
 Internships may be within or outside the university, in business or non-profit organizations, and must require writing in some form as a key feature of the work.
 Prerequisites: 60 hours in college credit; ENG 038 and ENG 039; major/minor status; 2.75+ GPA in English courses; advisor approval.